Dal Palak Recipe | Hotel Style Spinach Dal – Tips & Tricks

 Palak Dal Recipe

 As I explained earlier, there are different types of dal recipes prepared and served across India.
-As a matter of fact, there are more than 20 dal recipes I have posted till now.
+As a matter of fact, I have posted more than 20 dal recipes so far.
 I have tried to cover both popular and regional recipes across India.
-But there are certain recipes that are made as multipurpose curry.
+But there are certain recipes that are made as a multipurpose curry.
 These are special kinds of dal and can be served with both rice and bread recipes.
-This is mainly due to the consistency of the dal, seasonings toppings, and the combination of dal used in it.
-Palak dal is one such classical example with spinach leaves used as additional toppings.
+This is mainly due to the consistency of the dal, seasonings, toppings, and the combination of dal used.
+Palak dal is one such classical example, with spinach leaves as an additional topping.
 Additionally, I used 4 types of lentils, which makes them thick and creamy.
-Therefore, this spinach dal can also be treated as sabzi too for any type of roti, chapati, and naan bread.
+Therefore, this spinach dal can also be treated as a sabzi for any type of roti, chapati, or naan bread.

 Hotel Style Spinach Dal

 Furthermore, some additional tips, suggestions, and variants to the palak dal recipe.
-Firstly, the combination of lentils used in this recipe is not mandatory and it is purely optional.
+Firstly, the lentil combination used in this recipe is purely optional.
 The same recipe can be made with just one of the preferred lentils.
-However, not that this would not yield the same thick consistency and hence cannot be treated as multipurpose curry.
+However, this would not yield the same thick consistency and hence cannot be treated as a multipurpose curry.
 Secondly, use fresh and tender spinach leaves for this recipe.
 Tender leaves are not only healthy but also easy to handle and cook with lentils.
-Lastly, once the dal is prepared the additional spice tempering is optional.
-Also, the consistency may thicken once it is rested.
+Lastly, once the dal is prepared, the optional additional spice tempering can be added.
+Also, the consistency may thicken after resting.
 You may need to add water and reheat it before serving.

 Must Read: